cepheiVV/setup-typo3-dev-env/README.md

 Quickly spin up a new TYPO3 project with ddev and basic file structure.
 Lets you install some basic extensions as well.

-Just run the script: `sh typo3-dev-env` and follow the prompt
+Just run the script: `bash typo3-dev-env` and follow the prompt